contextfreeinfo/rio/README.md

 ## Description

-For a sample, this script:
+For a sample, this Rio script:

 ```ruby
 use "c"